 There will be 4 homework assignments, 4

-programming projects, one in-class midterm exam, and one in-class
+programming projects, one in-class midterm exam, and one final exam.

 If you have questions regarding the grading of your homework, projects or exams, you MUST come to see either the instructor or the TA WITHIN ONE WEEK after the date your homework, projects or exams have been returned to you.